 Marrakech | Enchanting Medina

 Today you discover the secrets of fascinating Marrakech, beginning with a morning adventure through its medina, the old walled section of town.
 Follow your private guide to its amazing architectural jewels, including the soaring minaret at the Koutoubia mosque, considered the most perfect Islamic religious structure in North Africa.
 Learn how students studied the Koran in the old days when you visit the Ben Youssef Madrasa, a magnificent structure with student cells and a central courtyard.
 Built around 1570, this Koranic madrasa (school) is the biggest in all of the Maghreb (west).
 Next, have some fun with costumes when you visit the Ali Baba Cave shop.
 Dress up in fancy Moroccan attire fit for royalty, then set out to explore the medina while a photographer captures your glamorous adventure.
 Stop in a beautiful riad to enjoy traditional pancakes and listen to a storyteller, who weaves Moroccan tales of kings and queens.
 You may also skip the storytelling to explore more of the red city on an exciting motorcycle sidecar ride.
-Later, visit Djemaa el-Fna, Marrakech’s main square, which is alive with the action of energy of vendors, fire-eaters, snake charmers and street musicians.
+Later, visit Djemaa el-Fna, Marrakech’s main square, which is alive with the action and energy of vendors, fire-eaters, snake charmers and street musicians.
 Explore its fabled, labyrinthine souks, their bustling alleyways brimming with fabulous souvenirs.

 Marrakech | Beyond the City Limits